nestordemeure/shaman/readme.md

 Use the `SHAMAN_UNSTABLE_BRANCH` flag to enable the count and detection of unstable branches.
 The `Shaman::displayUnstableBranches` function can then be used to print the number of unstable tests performed by the application (and additional localisation informations if tagged error is activated).

+## Alternative implementation

+This is the official C++ reference implementation.

+You can find an [official Julia implementation here](https://gitlab.com/numerical_shaman/shaman_julia) (which does not include tagged error at the moment).

+There is also an [unofficial Haskell implementation](https://noinia.github.io/hgeometry/doc/hgeometry-combinatorial-0.11.0.0/Data-Double-Shaman.html) currently part of the [HGeometry library](https://github.com/noinia/hgeometry).

 ## How does Shaman works ?

 Shaman overloads operations to run a first order model of the propagation of numerical error in your code.